snyk-labs/eslint-plugin-react-security/README.md

 # eslint-plugin-react-security
-An ESLint plugin with rules for finding security issues in React projects.
+ESLint plugin with rules for finding security issues in React projects.